RMalmberg/rmalmbergJobsProject1/README.md

 # rmalmbergJobsProject1
-# Current Sprint 2
+# Current Sprint 3
 What it does:
-creates a sqlite database with some generic data and hardcode fields one new test implemented to check for keys and values of dicts saved to .txt
+creates a sqlite database with Stack Overflow RSS feed data 5 fields: ID, Title, Link, Description, and Category

+Tests: n/a

+# Past Sprints (2)
 What it does not do:
 pull data from my_data.txt

-# Past Sprints (1)
 a small program that saves json data from the Github Jobs API to a txt file.

 What it does: